cccties/moodle-theme_chilo/README.md

 **Navigation Setting**

- 1. Modify the logged in homepage of the user  to "Site top page" from "My top page"
+ 1. Modify the default home page for users from "Dashboard" to "Site" in order to display the CHiLO Book list distributed from Moodle.

     http://_root you installed_/admin/settings.php?section=navigation